A pilot, you racist.

 The event is not without taint.
 As a 500-plus year old game, golf has had a beleaguered history fueled by social contingencies, sometimes castigated and sometimes praised by agents of social change.
 But a real golfer will tell you there are few greater joys than the freedom of spirit found in our game.

-I'll see you on the back nine Sunday.
+I'll see you on the back nine on Sunday.

 [NOTE FROM THE AUTHOR: The above essay was posted on my previous blog, "Wit, Gun and Stein" on March 26, 2009 and is presented again for the benefit of golf aficionados and fans of the good side of Tradition -- everywhere.]